 I mean, unless dreamy beaches and staying in the cutest little hostel sounds awful, then you probably want to visit some place else.
-There’s really no way around it — Thailand is an absolute dream.
+There’s really no way around it — Thailand is an absolute dream (we actually created a Thailand Destination Guide because there's just so many places we love).
 There are soooo many amazing places to visit that it’s tough to choose just a few to see for yourself.
 You could see quite a bit of stuff in a couple weeks, but wouldn’t it be better to live in Thailand for a few months?

 Okay, now that you’re going to be living here, not just visiting, you’ll have more time to choose more than just one vacation spot.
-And I vote you at least consider Koh Chang.
+And I vote you at least consider Koh Chang if you're looking to find the best Thailand beaches.
 Need a little more convincing?
-You asked!
+You asked.

-If you take my recommendation (which you should), you’ll be just 2 minutes away from Kong Prao Beach which is ohhhhh so relaxing.
+If you stay at the Pajamas Hostel (more on that below) you’ll be just 2 minutes away from Kong Prao Beach which is ohhhhh so relaxing.
 The water only gets about waist deep even if you walk way out from shore.
 There’s cute hermit crabs and lots of little sand dollars to keep you company.
 Half of the beach is filled with restaurants and bistro lights, but the other half is completely deserted so you can have it all to yourself.

 If you want a change of scenery, go visit Lonely Beach or White Sand Beach.
 Both are jaw droppingly pretty.
 You don’t really get waves, so the water is just ideal for a swim.

 Photo taken at White Sand Beach — it's gorgeous.

 There are so many different islands in Thailand and each one is known for something different, so the cool thing is that you can really get whatever experience you want by choosing specific islands.
 Some are more touristy, some are more deserted, some are more party-ish.